examedia-video-engineering/v.eng_test/README.md

 "x=(ow-iw)/2" moves the video's top left corner (x,y) position to the differnce bwetween input width and output width divided by two = exatly one bar.
 "y" is NULL, as height stays the same.
 "setdar=16/9" - sets display aspect ratio to 16:9
 "c:v libx264 profile:v high and crf 7" are encoding parameters, use: h264 encoder,  high proifle (higher compression rate), and high constant quality that is nearly lossless for postprod user gen content use.
 For tier 1 it'd be MPEG2 or Apple ProRes normally.
-Also padding of a VOD asset would normally involve a FFprobe an Media Info parsing of a file, then based on tech metadata analysis generate a filter chain based on each frame analysis (inverse telecine, deinteralce, fps, resolution, pad, crop, volumenorm,  and other filters as needed).
-But it wouldn't be one command.
+Also padding of a VOD asset would normally involve a FFprobe an Media Info parsing of a file, then based on tech metadata analysis generate a filter chain based on each frame analysis (inverse telecine, deinteralce, fps, resolution, pad, crop, volumenorm and other filters as needed).
+But that wouldn't be one command )

 3. Create an architecture diagram showing the main blocks involved in live streaming, starting from the live event site, ending at the end user. test_diagram_basic_layout3.pdf